JulieMontoya/Random_Beeb_Stuff/experimental_language/README.md

 ### init_calc_stk

-Initialise the calculation stack.
+Initialise the calculation Stack.

 ### pushAX

-Push a 16-bit value from A (low byte) and X (high byte) to the calculation stack.
+Push a 16-bit value from A (low byte) and X (high byte) to the calculation Stack.

 ### push16

-Push a 16-bit value from a zero-page location specified in X to the calculation stack.
+Push a 16-bit value from a zero-page location specified in X to the calculation Stack.

 ### pull16

-Pull a 16-bit value from the calculation stack to a zero-page location specified in X.
+Pull a 16-bit value from the calculation Stack to a zero-page location specified in X.

 ### get_both

-Pull both left-hand and right-hand operands from the calculation stack to their usual zero-page locations.
+Pull both left-hand and right-hand operands from the calculation Stack to their usual zero-page locations.

 .get_lho

 ### .mult_stk

-Multiply two numbers at the top of the stack and place the product on the stack.
+Multiply two numbers at the top of the Stack and place the product on the Stack.

 ### disp_dec_stk

-Pull a value from the top of the stack and display it as a decimal number.
+Pull a value from the top of the Stack and display it as a decimal number.

 ### conv_str_stk

-Pull an address from the top of the stack.
-Pull a value from the top of the stack, and store its decimal representation as an ASCII string, ending with CR, at the supplied address.
+Pull an address from the top of the Stack.
+Pull a value from the top of the Stack, and store its decimal representation as an ASCII string, ending with CR, at the supplied address.

 ### decode_dec_stk

-Pull a value from the top of the stack.
+Pull a value from the top of the Stack.
 If it is negative, set bit 7 of `neg_flag` and twos-complement it.
-Repeatedly divide by ten and store the ASCII value of the digit representing the remainder in a scratch space at the far end of the calculation stack, units-first.
+Repeatedly divide by ten and store the ASCII value of the digit representing the remainder in a scratch space at the far end of the calculation Stack, units-first.
 On exit, X points to the location _after_ the last (= first!) digit.

 ### parse_num_stk

-Pull an address from the top of the stack, move it to `str_ptr` and proceed to `parse_num_at_ptr`.
+Pull an address from the top of the Stack, move it to `str_ptr` and proceed to `parse_num_at_ptr`.

 ### parse_num_at_ptr

 Search forwards in memory from `str_ptr` for a decimal number, stopping at the first non-digit, non-space character.
-Return the number read on top of the stack.
+Return the number read on top of the Stack.

 ### store_word

-Pull an address from the stack.
-Pull a value from the stack and store it in the given address.
+Pull an address from the Stack.
+Pull a value from the Stack and store it in the given address.

 ### twc16

-Replace the value on top of the stack by its twos complement.
+Replace the value on top of the Stack by its twos complement.

 ## INTERNAL OPERATIONS